 How the Length of Your Credit History Affects Your Credit Score

 When it comes to your credit score, age is more than just a number.
-The length of credit history has a direct effect on your is better for your credit score.
+The length of credit history has a direct effect on your credit score.
 You're a much better candidate for credit cards and loans when you've had credit for a long period of time and if that long credit history is positive.

 What Determines the Length of Credit History?